 05. Do you have insurance?
-Sure do.
+I’m glad you asked!
+YES I have business insurance.
 Let me know if your venue needs my info.

 06. What equipment do you use?
-I shoot with a Nikon d750 and always bring a range of lenses as well as flashes to cover any situation we might encounter on your big day.
+I shoot with two Nikon d750 camera bodies which each have 2 memory card slots.
+I am always “shooting to” multiple cards, which means there is always a backup of every photo taken JUST in case of equipment failure.
+I always bring a range of lenses - 24-70, 70-200, 50 mm, and 85mm as well as multiple flashes to cover any situation we might encounter on your big day.
 I also have a wedding day emergency kit on me at all times for the non photography related mishaps you and your guests may run into.
-Everything from needle and thread, to perfume, to Tide pen, band-aids etc. I have witnessed it all when it comes to weddings and luck favors the prepared!
+Everything from needle and thread, to scissors, to perfume, to Tide pen, band-aids, bobby pins etc. I have witnessed it all when it comes to weddings and luck favors the prepared!

 07. Do I need a 2nd photographer?
 For events longer than 4 hours I do prefer to have a 2nd photographer there.
 The longer the wedding day the more stressful the timeline and having a 2nd photographer means more photos for you, more variety in the images, and more relaxed every one stays.
 A 2nd photographer can grab different angles ( ie your grooms face as you walk down the aisle while I get that shot of you).
 They may have a longer lens so they can grab close ups at the same time I get that wide angle shot showing off the venue, meaning we can move through shots much quicker.
 When only one photographer is present you will have to make more choices on which shot you prefer.